 The life cycles of plants and insects can be observed.

 Developing a connection to nature through working in the garden benefits children in many ways.
 Research has shown that it has a positive effect on children’s social and emotional well-being and increases childrens’ willingness to try new vegetables and fruits.
-Research has also shown that learning in the garden develops environmental awareness in children as they by care for a living environment.
+Research has also shown that learning in the garden develops environmental awareness in children as they care for a living environment.
 Garden-based learning is especially beneficial in teaching scientific concepts.
 Hands-on experiences allow children to develop an understanding of their complex world and their place in it.

 The children are involved in everything that happens in the garden, from the installation of new compost bins to the spreading of mulch in the native garden.